 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
 Popular Electronics was published from October 1954 through April 1985.
 All copyrights (if any) are hereby acknowledged.

 from a DC, Ohm's Law perspective and from an RF power perspective.
 Some,

 though, are not quite sure what an audio watt is, as far as whether

-short article from the August 1955 Popular Electronics answers the
+short article from the August 1955 Popular Electronics answers the question.

 See all articles from